 In the absence of a publishing contract, the publisher's general terms and conditions apply.

-The following example of an entry in SHERPA/RoMEO for the journal "Advances in Intelligent Systems and Computing" tells you that...
+The following example below of an entry in SHERPA/RoMEO for the journal "Advances in Intelligent Systems and Computing" tells you that...

 Ideally, you should always make sure whether and to which extent self-archiving in an institutional repository is permitted before signing a publishing contract.